 If you can’t stop squatter extortion gangs getting in, at the very least you need to know about it quickly in order to respond effectively.
 Once the squatters are in you need to contact the police fast to minimise the risk of extortion.

-I heard an interesting story the other day about the effective way a pija (uptown girl) deals with squatters when they get into one of her rental portfolio properties in Barcelona.
+I heard an interesting story the other day about the effective way a pija (uptown girl) deals with squatters in Spain when they get into one of her rental portfolio properties in Barcelona.
 Apparently she has properties in the Old Town where squatting is rampant, and squatters have invaded on more than one occasion.

 I’m not sure how true this story is, but even if it’s only partly true, it makes a good point about the importance of possession when the police arrive.
 Possession in this case means who is inside of the property, not who owns the title deeds.